rackerlabs/rackspace-how-to/content/cloud-orchestration/how-to-scale-multinode-wordpress-by-using-rackspace-orchestration.md

 ---
 permalink: how-to-scale-multinode-wordpress-by-using-rackspace-orchestration/
 audit_date:
-title: Scale a multi-node WordPress by using Rackspace Orchestration
+title: Scale a multinode WordPress stack by using Rackspace Orchestration
 type: article
 created_date: '2013-11-12'
 created_by: Rackspace Support
-last_modified_date: '2016-12-14'
+last_modified_date: '2017-01-19'
 last_modified_by: Laura Santamaria
 product: Cloud Orchestration
 product_url: cloud-orchestration
 ---

-This guide provides instructions for adding a new node to scale a multi-node WordPress environment that was created by using Rackspace Orchestration.
+This article provides instructions for adding a new server, or node, to scale a multinode WordPress environment that was created by using Rackspace Orchestration.

-**Note:** If you need to scale a single WordPress instance, we recommend that you create a new multi-node WordPress stack and migrate your data.
+**Note:** If you need to scale a single WordPress instance, we recommend that you create a new multinode WordPress stack and migrate your data.
 Many WordPress plug-ins, such as [duplicator](http://wordpress.org/plugins/duplicator/) or [WP Migrate DB](http://wordpress.org/plugins/wp-migrate-db/), can help with this process.

-### Create the node
+### Create the server

 1. Log in to [the Cloud Control Panel](https://mycloud.rackspace.com).